 - The surviving family members suffered actual damages due to the death

 Who Can File a Wrongful Death Claim in Missouri?

 The following people may file a wrongful death claim in Missouri:

-- Next: the deceased person's surviving siblings or their descendants
+- Next in line — the deceased person’s surviving siblings or their descendants

-- Next: a "plaintiff ad litem" appointed by the Missouri court to handle the claim
+- Next in line — a “plaintiff ad litem” appointed by the Missouri court to handle the claim

 Under Missouri Revised Statutes Section 537.100, a wrongful death action must be brought within three years from the date of the victim’s death.